Bioconductor/bioc_git_transition/doc/scenario-11-maintain-without-github.md

     ```
     A new commit message will show up after this step, with the message `Merge branch 'master' into <RELEASE_X_Y>`.
 It will be committed to `<RELEASE_X_Y>` branch when you save.

+### Push your local commits to the _Bioconductor_ repository

-1. You have to push your commits to the Bioconductor repository to make them available to the user community.
+1. Push your commits to the _Bioconductor_ repository to make them available to the user community.

     Push changes to the `master` branch using: